 Step 1.
-Mix The Cement:
+Mix The Cement

 Mix the cement so that it is the consistency of soft, pliable dough.

 Step 2.
-Press Into Mould:
+Press Into Mould

 Scoop a small amount onto plastic wrap and gather up into a ball- make it a little smaller than a pool/billiards ball, then press it into a disc shape with the open side up and put it in the Mason jar lid to help shape it.

 Mine came out a little big because my ball of cement was bigger than a pool/billiards ball.
-So to keep yours in better proportion, make sure when you press it into the lid that the sides of the cement disc is about ¾ of the way to the top of the lid.
+So to keep yours in better proportion, make sure when you press it into the lid that the sides of the cement disc is about about ¾ of the way to the top of the lid.

 Step 3.
-Secure Plastic And Press Tealight Mould:
+Secure Plastic And Press Tealight Mould

 Mould it into the rounded shape of the lid, then place the tealight into the middle and press (this photo and the one below were taken when I used a battery operated tealight, I forgot to get a pic with the regular tealight candle).

-Take it out of the lid to cure; otherwise you may not be able to get it out easily.
+Take it out of the lid to cure; otherwise, you may not be able to get it out easily.

 Step 4.
-Cure The Cement:
+Cure The Cement

 You will let it cure about 1 hour to 1 ½ hours, but after about 40 minutes, remove the rubber band and carefully peel the bottom part of the plastic wrap off.
 It will be much easier doing it now than when it is fully cured.

 Step 5.
-Remove The Plastic Around Cement Tealight Holder:
+Remove The Plastic Around Cement Tealight Holder

 When it’s cured, remove the rest of the plastic wrap.